 Queen rearing is a fascinating and important part of beekeeping.
-The queen should be replaced every two years to reduce swarming and ensure healthy growth of the hive which enables increased honey gathering.
+The queen should be replaced every two years to ensure the healthy growth of the hive.
+This will also reduce problems with swarming.

-The second method is the nicot style kit where the queen is locked in the cage and lays directly in the cups.
-This requires less supervision by the beekeeper and avoids the need of grafting.
-We have a video to instruct you in the use of this method. https://youtu.be/lxTJMhg0eac
+The second method is the nicot style kit.
+This way, the queen is locked in the cage and lays directly in the cups thereby avoiding the need of grafting.
+There is a certain amount of setting up to do in this method, however less ongoing supervision is needed.
+We have a video which will provide you with all the information you need. https://youtu.be/lxTJMhg0eac